keslert/keslert.github.io/_posts/2017-10-01-quals-prep.md

 1. Common Ground
 2. Coupling of work
 3. Collaborative readiness
-4. Technological readiness
+4. Collaboration Technological readiness

 Technology may not be able to solve differences in common ground, timezone, and culture.

 * Copresence — same physical environment
-* Visibility - visible to teach other
+* Visibility - visible to each other
 * Audibility — speech
 * Contemporality — message received immediately
 * Simultaneity — both speakers can send and receive